berthayes/cp-siem/ksqldb.md

-# Streaming ETL with ksqlDB
+# Aggregating Data with ksqlDB
-## Filtering, transforming, and enriching data for a downstream SIEM
+## Using Zeek Conn data to calculate bandwidth totals per host per hour

-### Using Zeek Conn data to calculate bandwidth totals per host
+### A SIEM is a very expensive calculator - perform calculations upstream and send the results to the reporting layer.

 - Create a Stream from the Zeek Conn topic
 ```sql